Muhsine562/Accident-detection-system/README.md

 **8. **Environmental Impact**: By detecting gas leaks early, the system helps prevent environmental contamination and reduces the risk of fires or explosions that could have severe environmental consequences.

-# This is the simulation of the project using Proteus
+# This is the simulation of the projet using Proteus
 ## Circuit
 circuit one (![image](https://github.com/user-attachments/assets/88b947f7-30fd-44ac-ace8-2ae5f2b8205e)
 )